JVResende/weatherApp/README.md

   $ npm start
 ```

-Now just choose wich device you will test the app.
+Now just choose which device you will test the app.

 ## 🛠 Technologies